Seryabiz/Phase_2_Project/README.md

 # Conclusion
 The results indicate that the company's plan of starting a movie studio is a viable venture and should therefore be explored.
 To ensure that the venture is profitable the recommendations mentioned in the report should be taken into consideration.
-The industry is ever changing and constant research and update on consumer preferences and the financial performance of the industry is highly recommended
+The industry is ever changing and constant research and update on consumer preferences and the financial performance of the industry is highly recommended.